 - FreshBooks.
 This cloud bookkeeping software helps you manage Shopify orders in FreshBooks based on three objects: items, invoices and payments.
-It also uses your Shopify inventory as the source of truth for all inventory management, updating information automatically.
+It also uses your Shopify inventory as the source of truth for all inventory management, updating financial information automatically.

 - QuickBooks.
 When you integrate Shopfiy with QuickBooks, your orders, inventory, customers, and shipping are updated and accurate automatically.
 You can use QuickBooks to post ecommerce order information as batch journal entries or granular order level posting, and sync with other ecommerce marketplaces, such as Etsy and Amazon.

 - Bench.
 Bench offers affordable outsourced bookkeeping services for your Shopify store.
 The app syncs directly with your merchant and bank accounts.
 Then, a virtual bookkeeping team balances your monthly books and prepares financial reports.

 “When choosing the best bookkeeping system, consider one of the lead cloud accounting systems, such as QuickBooks or Zero,” says Ellen Main of A2X Accounting.

 “When doing tax bookkeeping for your Shopify business, it’s not enough just to record the sales.
 You need to pick up all the fees and taxes,” Ellen adds.
 “This is no small task without the help of an app, connector, or integration.

-Choose a bookkeeping software that posts summarized statements and attributes all your sales and fees to your bookkeeping system.
+Choose a bookkeeping software that posts summarized financial statements and attributes all your sales and fees to your bookkeeping system.
 This will ensure that, as your business scales, your books will always be tidy and accurate.